 In June 2019, DermTech Operations issued additional convertible promissory notes, or the 2019 Bridge Notes, to various investors for an aggregate principal amount of \$2.6 million.
 Principal DermTech Operations Stockholders who purchased such notes include an entity affiliated with Gary Jacobs (\$500,000), various entities affiliated with RTW Investments L.P. (\$1.5 million), and various entities affiliated with Elliot Feuerstein (\$500,000).
 The outstanding principal and accrued but unpaid interest of such convertible promissory notes will convert into shares of DermTech Operations common stock immediately prior to the completion of the Business Combination.
-The price per share at which 2019 Bridge Notes would convert depended on whether the completion of the Business Combination occurred before or after September 25, 2019.
-If the completion of the Business Combination occurred prior to September 25, 2019, the price per share at which the 2019 Bridge Notes would convert would equal the lesser of (i) \$3.37 and (ii) 90% of the offering price per share of the 2019 PIPE Financing, which was \$3.25, multiplied by the quotient resulting from dividing 16,000,000 by the number of fully diluted shares of DermTech Operations as of immediately prior to the completion of the Business Combination and any DermTech Operations shares underlying all outstanding options, restricted stock unit awards and warrants).
+The price per share at which 2019 Bridge Notes would convert depended on whether the completion of the Business Combination occurred prior to September 25, 2019, the price per share at which the 2019 Bridge Notes would convert would equal the lesser of (i) \$3.37 and (ii) 90% of the offering price per share of the 2019 PIPE Financing, which was \$3.25, multiplied by the quotient resulting from dividing 16,000,000 by the number of fully diluted shares of DermTech Operations as of immediately prior to the completion of the Business Combination (including any DermTech Operations shares that were to be issued pursuant to outstanding promissory notes converting immediately prior to the completion of the Business Combination and any DermTech Operations shares underlying all outstanding options, restricted stock unit awards and warrants).
 If the completion of the Business Combination occurred after September 25, 2019, the price per share at which the 2019 Bridge Notes would have converted would have equaled the lesser of (i) \$2.62 and (ii) 70% of the offering price per share of the 2019 PIPE Financing multiplied by the quotient described in the preceding sentence.